hsachinraj/vsts-javavmlabs/HoLs/Running builds, Unit Tests and Code Coverage.md

     **<img src="./images/build/image21.png" width="575" height="228" />**
     **

-<pre> **Note**: For failed tests, the details pane will show the error message and the stack trace to
+<pre> <b>Note</b>: For failed tests, the details pane will show the error message and the stack trace to
 help you investigate the cause of the failure.
 The graph above the details pane will show the outcome trend of the tests that can help you quickly identify if the tests fail intermittently.